However, having insurance for your international or UK trip can help protect you if it does.

 For full details of the coronavirus-related cover offered with HSBC policies, see our coronavirus travel guidance.

 Even when you’re on your way to the airport, it’s not uncommon for a storm to wreak havoc with your plans.
 Delay cover can be a useful feature of travel insurance.

 This is possibly the most valuable feature of any travel insurance policy.
-Thanks to the NHS, many of us don’t think about the costs of health care.
+Thanks to the NHS, many of us don’t think about the costs of healthcare.
 But a medical emergency in another country can be very expensive.

-Having your suitcase go missing or your phone, cash or travel documents stolen can have a massive impact on your trip.
+Having your suitcase go missing or your phone, cash or travel documents stolen can have a big impact on your trip.
 With the right travel insurance, you'll have the peace of mind of knowing your belongings are covered.

 Before buying a policy, check whether it covers all your gadgets and other important possessions.
 While some may be included as standard, others – such as your clubs if you’re going on a golf trip – may be optional extras.
 Also check what's covered under your home insurance policy if you have one.

 Hopefully, you won't have any trouble with the law while you're away.
 But if you do, travel insurance can provide legal cover and advice to assist you.
 This could be particularly relevant if you’re travelling to a country without a legal aid system.

 Remember, you may already have legal cover as part of your home or car insurance policy – although you’d need to check if it covers you outside the UK.

 The first thing to check is that you’re not already covered - perhaps with your bank account?

 If not, and you’re planning 2 or more trips within a 12-month period, annual or ‘multi-trip cover’ is usually cheaper.
 Naturally, this will depend on where you're travelling and for how long – so it pays to compare annual cover against the cost of buying a policy for each trip.